 If you are struggling to help your distressed girl, find health and healing at Red Hawk.
-If behavioral disorders or learning disabilities keep your daughter from living life to the fullest, the top-notch residential treatment for girls at Red Hawk Behavioral Health will help.
+If behavioral disorders or learning disabilities keep your daughter from living life to the fullest, the top-notch residential treatment for girls at Red Hawk Academy will help.
 It offers personal therapeutic assistance for girls from Berkeley, California.

 The residential treatment center not only offers tailored therapy and 24/7 support staff for each girl, this program also offers therapeutic activities in its therapeutic milieu, plus equine-assisted therapy following the Eagala Model.

 Some of the benefits of equine-assisted therapy for girls include:

 The unique approach to therapy here consists of many experiential ‘hands-on’ therapies which help girls participate in their treatment while working with horses, gardening, hiking, camping, swimming, and river rafting.
 As girls take part in the challenging ropes course, for instance, they learn about positive risk-taking, personal limits, performing under duress, and providing support to others.
 When girls cooperate, they will understand how to achieve even more than they thought possible.

 The unique approach to academic success also complements each girl’s particular learning style and skills.
 Girls may use music, movement in special chairs, quiet rooms, or after-hours assistance to stay focused as they earn academic credits.
 Classrooms may also include psycho-therapy with a certified clinician, while trained staff lead recreational & equine therapy with specially-trained therapists.